StSchmager/OnlineCourses/README.md

 Each folder in this repository contains my coursework and certificates of accomplishment from the respective institutions.

-## Coursera Data-Science Specialization by Johns Hopkins University
+## Coursera Data-Science Specialization by Johns Hopkins University - School of Public Health

+Taught by the amazing biostatistics professor trio of [Roger Peng](https://www.coursera.org/instructor/rdpeng), Brian Caffo, and Jeff Leek

 So far, I have completed the courses: